 Line 7 declares the function Mes mapping data base managers into multi-sets of messages.
-This is done by means of the predefined multiplication function mult'PR declared in line 3.
-The minus sign denotes multi-set subtraction.
+This is done by means of the predefined multiplication function PR.mult that was generated when PR was declared in line 3.
+The minus signs denotes multi-set subtraction.